slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/results.md

 {{% feature-end mod="arch/results" %}}

 ## Statuses {#statuses}
-One of the distinguishing features of Slate Kit Result is the introduction of a {{% sk-link-code component="result" filepath="results/Status.kt" name="Status" %}} component on the Result type base class.
+One of the distinguishing features of {{% sk-name %}} Result is the introduction of a {{% sk-link-code component="result" filepath="results/Status.kt" name="Status" %}} component on the Result type base class.
 The status is applicable for both the Success / Failure branch and is made of a Integer code and String message and is used to further sub-categorize and classify successes and failures to figure out **why** something passed or failed.
 Default {{% sk-link-code component="result" filepath="results/Codes.kt" name="Codes" %}} are provided for convenience.
 The Status Codes provide a few main benefits:
 <table class="table table-bordered table-striped">
     <tr>